bxdoan/bxdoan/README.md

 <div align="center">

-> Ask and it will be given to you; search, and you will find; knock and the door will be opened for you.
+> The battles that count aren’t the ones for gold medals.
+The struggles within yourself–the invisible battles inside all of us–that’s where it’s at.

-> — Jesus —
+> — Jesse Owens —

 </div>